HOW DID

 His herd has now grown to over 100 alpacas.
 He has animals from all over the world and in many different colors.
 They are kept in a wide variety of locations to ensure optimal breeding, as the pasture will not be ready until summer 2024.
 Due to import restrictions, he unfortunately still has many very good animals in Australia.

-ANIMAL-ASSISTED TEAM COACHING & ALPACA EVENTS
+ANIMAL-ASSISTED TEAM COACHING, INTERVENTIONS & ALPACA EVENTS